luop0812/ood-dynamic-form/README.md

 First, you need to edit the 'form' and 'attribute' secitons of `template.yml.erb`.
 You need to make sure that each form entry and its attributes are what you want.

-The key parts of the template file are the two segments of ruby code embeded into the yml file that do the trick.
+The key parts of the template file are the two segments of ruby code embeded into the yml file.

 ```
 <%-